anebesna/programming-labs/WPF app 2.0/Readme.md

-This is the same lab but all XAML is written dynamically in code-behind.
+This is the same lab as WPF app (TicTacToe, Calculator & more) but all XAML is written dynamically in code-behind.